Sysinfocus/simple-ui/README.md

 # Sysinfocus simple/ui
 a Razor component library for Blazor, inspired by the shadcn/ui components.

+**I am planning to make this library free to use for all, if this repo get 100+ stars.**

 ## Setup Instructions

 1. Download the NuGet package `Sysinfocus.AspNetCore.Components` to your project.